Week 3 in November - FREE Lesson Plans

 The story rhymes and teaches children about how Thanksgiving started, and it also lends itself perfectly to practicing numbers 1-12.

 Each page switches from showing what the pilgrims did to the next page showing what natives did.
-We practice counting the people on each page to make sure it matches with the number.
-Students love this!

 This book also lends itself really well to comparing and contrasting.